UNFOLDING: FIRST NATIONS WORKS ON PAPER EXHIBITION, EDITORIAL

-Visual identity for the exhibition Unfolding: First Nations Works on Paper at Mornington Peninsula Gallery.
+Editorial & visual identity design for Unfolding: First Nations Works on Paper, Mornington Peninsula Regional Gallery.

 I knew immediately I would use paper to create the design.
 I folded and cut paper into a custom typeface used throughout the exhibition.